Mining

 - Rent, leasing and hiring expenses.

-What should be reported in Payments made to contractors and other businesses for freight, cartage, delivery and transport services?
+What should be reported in Payments made to contractors for freight, cartage, delivery and transport services?

 What should be reported in Rent, leasing and hiring expenses?